 All written content on this website is copyright of: Trials Guru / Moffat Racing – and is the intellectual property of John Moffat, unless otherwise stated – © 2018 (All Rights Reserved).

-We do not hold any personal data or process personal data whatsoever in any form electronically or otherwise.
+We do not collect or maintain records of any personal data or process personal data whatsoever in any format, electronic or otherwise.
 This web facility does not identify users, contributors or photographic owners other than the owner’s name and where agreed, their general domicile excluding address or postal codes.
 Photographs displayed are the intellectual property of the photographer named in the captions.
 There are ‘contact point’ features which enable the user to ask questions and make general enquiries to the website operator.
-We do not collect or store users’ personal information, including e-mail addresses, for any purpose.
-When replying, e-mail addresses supplied by the enquirer are deleted after use and are not passed on to any other person.
+We do not collect, retain or store users’ personal information, including e-mail addresses, for any purpose.
+When replying, e-mail addresses supplied by the enquirer are deleted after use and are not passed on to any other data processor or person.
 No data is collected for statistical purposes other than those provided by the host website platform provider.
 No individual user is identified.